Top of page

 • joint or muscle pain.

 Rarely, TPO receptor agonists can cause serious side effects such as blood clots.
-If you develop a cough, chest pain, weakness or numbness, slurred speech or your arm or leg become red, swollen or painful, contact your medical team.
+If you develop a cough, chest pain, weakness or numbness, slurred speech or if your arm or leg becomes red, swollen or painful, contact your medical team.

 TPO receptor agonists can affect how well your liver works.
 You have blood tests to monitor this.